 Ballroom Dance – This class teaches the basics of social ballroom dancing.
-Classes are held on Thursday evenings from 4 p.m. to 5 p.m. and intermediate classes are from 5 p.m. to 6 p.m.
+Beginner classes are held on Thursday evenings from 4 p.m. to 5 p.m. and intermediate classes are from 5 p.m. to 6 p.m.

 Educational Programs – Educational programs are offered in areas of interest to senior citizens each month.
 Check the calendar above or call the Senior Center for more information and to sign up for a spot.

 Exercise Classes – Exercise classes are offered at Senior Center as space and demand allow.
 Spaces are limited so please call ahead to reserve a spot or to get on a waiting list.
 Current classes are listed below:

 S.A.I.L (Stay Active and Independent for Life) – S.A.I.L. is an evidence-based program that provides strength and balance training for older adults as well as some light aerobic activity.
 The program is sponsored by the UT Extension Office for Anderson County and is held on Mondays and Wednesdays from 10:30 to 11:30.